It Came From the Desert (film): Plot

 Brian is a shy young man overshadowed by his best friend Lukas, a fanatical and somewhat crazy motocross rider.
-Brian is looking forward to a trip to the desert, not only because he can meet his great idol, the leader of the “Eradicators”, but also because Lukas has invited Lisa, whom Brian has been attracted to for a long time.
+Brian is looking forward to a trip to the desert, not only because he can meet his great idol, The Eradicator, a character in a movie series, but also because Lukas has invited Lisa, whom Brian has been attracted to for a long time.
 The three of them set off for the desert, but Brian thinks Lisa has a crush on Lukas.

-This leads to embarrassing scenes at the desert festival and Brian disappears.
+This leads to embarrassing scenes at the desert festival, and Brian disappears.
 Lukas finds his friend and is about to convince him to go back when they discover a secret underground laboratory.
-They enter the facility and are promptly attacked by a human-sized giant ants.
-They call Lisa for help and she manages to kill one of the ants.
-They come across a video message from Dr. Renard, who explains that he led experiments that failed and that it is essential to keep the ants away from ethanol.
-All participants to the festival subsequently are kidnapped.
+They enter the facility and are promptly attacked by a human-sized giant ant.
+They call Lisa for help, and she manages to kill one of the ants.
+They come across a video message from Dr Renard, who explains that he led experiments that failed and that it is essential to keep the ants away from ethanol.
+All partiers at the festival are kidnapped by giant ants.

-Brian, Lukas and Lisa decide to stop the ants, but are separated.
+Brian, Lukas and Lisa decide to stop the ants but are separated.
 On the run, Lisa and Brian get closer.
-Just as they are about to kiss, Lisa is kidnapped.
-Brian and Lukas find the ants' nest and realize that the humans are still alive, but are to be used as food for the ant children.
+Just as they are about to kiss, Lisa is kidnapped by an ant.
+Brian and Lukas find the ants' nest and realize that the humans are still alive but are to be used as food for the ant babies.
 They find a way to free Lisa and now try to destroy the ants with super weapons they found in the laboratory.
-They then want to wipe out the brood with fire.They manage to destroy the ant queen, defeat the remaining ants, free the humans and smoke out the nest.
+They then want to wipe out the brood with fire.
+They manage to destroy the ant queen, defeat the remaining ants, free the humans and smoke out the nest.